Umps check Padres pitcher Musgrove's ears for sticky stuff

 AP Baseball Writer

-“I feel kind of bad about it,” Showalter said.
-“He’s too good a pitcher, and they’re too good — without getting into a lot of things, the spin rates and different things that I’m sure you’re all aware of when you see something that jumps out at you — I get a lot of information in the dugout that — we certainly weren’t having much luck the way it was going, that’s for sure. ”

-Musgrove, a first-time All-Star, had a 4-0 lead and had pitched to one batter over the minimum, allowing Pete Alonso’s leadoff single in the fifth.
-After Showalter came out on the field, the umpires gathered between the mound and first.
-Marquez then went to the mound, searched Musgrove’s cap and glove, then both ears.

-“I mean I get it dude,” Musgrove said on the live television broadcast after the final out.
-“They’re on their last leg.
-They’re desperate.
-They’re doing everything they can to get me out of the game at that point.”
+“I mean I get it dude,” Musgrove said.
+“They’re on their last leg, they’re desperate.
+They’re doing everything they can to get me out of the game at that point.
+It is what it is.”

-Fans yelled “Cheater!” at Musgrove, a member of the 2017 Houston Astros World Series champions that were found by Major League Baseball to have broken rules by using a video camera to steal signs.
+Fans yelled “Cheater!” at Musgrove, a member of the 2017 Houston Astros World Series champions that were found by Major League Baseball to have stolen signs.

 Umpires allowed him to continue pitching, and after striking out Tomás Nido for the second out, Musgrove made a gesture with his hand across his nose toward the Mets dugout.